aellas/QtileDots/README.md

 </div>

-<p align="center"> This repository contains my configuration files for the Qtile window manager </p>
-<p align="center"> You can use setup.sh to automatically setup the symlinks </p>
+This repository contains my configuration files for the Qtile window manager You can use setup.sh to automatically setup the symlinks

 > [!IMPORTANT]